congcong919/IT-project-VShare/README.md

 Express.js<br>
 JavaScript<br>
 MongoDB database for data storage<br>
-Mongoose used to create a connection between MongoDB and the Node.js<br>
+Mongoose used to create a connection between MongoDB and the Node.js<br><br>

+Original github repository is at